microsoftgraph/microsoftgraph-postman-collections/README.md

     - `https://raw.githubusercontent.com/microsoftgraph/microsoftgraph-postman-collections/master/Microsoft%20Graph%20v1.0.postman_environment.json`

-You should now see the *Microsoft Graph v1.0* collection on the left had side Collections pane.
+You should now see the **Microsoft Graph v1.0** collection on the left had side Collections pane.

-5. Click on the *No environment* drop down in top right hand corner.
+5. Click on the **No environment** drop down in top right hand corner.

-6. Select *Microsoft Graph environment*.
+6. Select **Microsoft Graph environment**.

-7. Click the *eye* icon to the the right and then click *Edit*.
+7. Click the **eye** icon to the the right and then click **Edit**.

 8. Enter your Microsoft Identity Application: **ClientID**, **ClientSecret** ad **TenantID**.
 (The *AccessToken* is not required at this time).
+For more information on how to create a Application and to admin consent the app-only flow please read the [30 days of graph blog post series](https://developer.microsoft.com/en-us/graph/blogs/30daysmsgraph-day-13-postman-to-make-microsoft-graph-calls/).

-9. In the *MicrosoftGraph v1.0* collection on left hand side.
+9. In the **MicrosoftGraph v1.0** collection on left hand side.
 Click on the **Get App-only Access Token**.
 Then click **Send** button on right hand side.

 10. Expand the *Users* folder and click on *Get Users*.
 Then Click the **Send** button.

 You are now up and running with Microsoft Graph v1.0 collections.

 NOTE: that if you wish to run other APIs in the collection, you will need to consent the required permissions for your application.

 ## Contribute